 Receiving a conditional or unconditional offer is a good thing.
 A conditional offer means you have a place on your chosen course if you meet set criteria.
-That could be that you need certain grades to guarantee your placement.
+That could be that you need certain grades, a specific number of UCAS points, or a combination of both, to guarantee your placement.
 An unconditional offer means you have been accepted and the place is yours if you still want it.

 If you are unsuccessful, it means you haven’t been accepted for the course you chose.
 This could be for a wide range of reasons.
 Alternatively, the course may have been withdrawn by the university.
 The reasons will usually be shared within the letter or email.

 As you applied for up to five different universities, it’s possible you could receive up to five offers.
-You can only accept one offer, so you’ll need to make a choice.
+You can only accept one offer, so once you’ve heard back from each course and university, you’ll need to make a choice.
 The one that you choose is referred to as your ‘Firm Acceptance’.
 You’ll also be able to choose a second offer as your ‘Insurance Acceptance’.
 An insurance acceptance is often there as a backup choice in case you don’t meet the set criteria of your first choice.
 You will need to turn down all other offers.

 If you have been rejected, don’t panic!
 Thousands of students sadly don’t get the place they wanted.
 Universities receive a lot of applications, and they can’t accept them all.
 That is where clearing comes in useful.